Skip to content

 Importance of Staying Well Hydrated

-A published study showed that people who drank more than 34 ounces of water per day had a 21% lower risk of developing diabetes over the next 9 year period.
+A published study showed that people who drank more than 34 ounces of water per day had a 21% lower risk of developing diabetes over the next 9-year period.
 Since water can also help to clear fats and some toxins, this added benefit gives everyone more reason to keep a glass of water nearby throughout the day.
 Also, those who can work up to drinking 128 ounces a day of very cold water can burn up to 200 extra calories a day, which could result in losing around 1 ½ pounds per month or 18 pounds per year.
-It has been shown that losing weight helps with blood sugar control as well, so H2O is the way to go!
+It has been shown that losing weight helps with blood sugar control as well.
+H2O is the way to go!

 Pre-diabetes/metabolic syndrome is a serious health condition that should not be ignored.
 Fortunately, metabolic syndrome can be successfully avoided or reversed, but you have to be aware of it and then follow the advice in this article and of your physician.